It comes as no surprise that teenagers have a lot going on when they’re dealing with so much emotional and physical strife in their daily lives.

 ● Oppositional defiant behaviors

-In addition, Dr. Majette has extensive experience working in residential treatment settings as well as private practice.
-In her work with the NJ Department of Child Protection and Permanency, Dr. Majette has developed a deep understanding of adolescents, the issues they face, and how to help them improve their relationships with family and friends.
+In addition, I have extensive experience working in residential treatment settings as well as private practice.
+In my work with the NJ Department of Child Protection and Permanency, I have developed a deep understanding of adolescents, the issues they face, and how to help them improve their relationships with family and friends.

 Every teenager is unique and will have different needs from their counselor.
-Dr. Majette, PhD., has experience with all kinds of emotional and psychological issues commonly affecting teens, from eating disorders and Post Traumatic Stress Disorder, to depression and ADHD.
+I have experience with all kinds of emotional and psychological issues commonly affecting teens, from eating disorders and Post Traumatic Stress Disorder, to depression and ADHD.
 No matter what your child needs, we will make that connection with them that lets them know they’re not alone.